zhullyb/monyhar/monyhar/components/background_task_scheduler/README.md

 For these older platforms, we can leverage the GcmNetworkManager API provided by Google Play services to implement a suitable replacement for the JobScheduler API.
-The `background_task_scheduler` component provides a new framework for use within Chromium to schedule and execute background jobs using the frameworks available on a given version of Android.
+The `background_task_scheduler` component provides a new framework for use within Monyhar to schedule and execute background jobs using the frameworks available on a given version of Android.
 The public API of the framework is similar to that of the Android `JobScheduler`, but it is backed by either the system `JobScheduler` API or by GcmNetworkManager.
 What service is used to back